GeoMaciolek/steamvr-clean-reinstall/README.md

 TODO: Add details on how to execute a powershell script!

-* Download [steamvr-clean-reinstall.ps1](https://raw.githubusercontent.com/GeoMaciolek/steamvr-clean-reinstall/main/steamvr-clean-reinstall.ps1) (Right-click, "Save link as...")
+* <a id="raw-url" href="https://raw.githubusercontent.com/GeoMaciolek/steamvr-clean-reinstall/main/steamvr-clean-reinstall.ps1" download>Download steamvr-clean-reinstall.ps1</a>
 * Run the above

 ## How It Works